 If you’re reading this post, chances are you found out about the pink lakes of Las Coloradas on Instagram.
-Las Coloradas is indeed one of the most Instagram- famous destinations in all of Mexico, together with the cenotes.
+Las Coloradas is indeed one of the most Instagram- famous destinations in all of Mexico.

 As you’ll read in this post, an excursion to Las Coloradas will take some planning.
 The closest city is Valladolid, which is 65 miles away, but it’s much further from Cancun or Tulum.

 So, is this place really worth visiting?
 What else can you see and do in Las Coloradas aside from visiting the pink lakes?
 Should you go on your own or with a tour?
 Keep reading and you’ll find all these answers!

 Make sure you have travel insurance before leaving for your trip to Mexico!
 As we all know after the last couple of years, unexpected things can happen and you want to be covered when you need it the most.

 SafetyWing is the insurance I’ve been using for the last 3 years.
 It costs USD 42 for 4 weeks (and much less if your trip is shorter!).

 Since getting to Las Coloradas pink lakes isn’t the easiest trip, joining a guided tour might be the best option unless you really want to drive yourself.
 In fact, once you calculate the cost of the rental car, gas, tolls, and the guide once you get to Las Coloradas (which is mandatory), it might even be cheaper to join a Las Coloradas (Yucatan) tour and save yourself the hassle.
 Here below you’ll find the best options.

 Tour of Las Coloradas from Cancun & Playa del Carmen